 Don’t freak out if they don’t respond to an email right away.
 In most cases, 24 – 48 hours is an acceptable time frame to get back to someone.
 But sometimes this isn’t always possible.
 If you reach out to a vendor on a Thursday or Friday, they’ll likely be prepping for that weekend’s workload and too busy to respond right away.
 And most of them take Monday off because they worked over the weekend.
 Be patient and remember that yours isn’t the only wedding they are working on.

 Yes, you must feed your vendors.
-At least the ones who will be with you all day or at the reception (i.e. photographer, videographer, DJ).
+At least the ones who will be with you all day or at the reception (i.e. photographer, videographer, planner, DJ).
 They are working hard for you and need to be refueled.
 So make sure you supply them with a bona fide meal that will allow them to stay full and focused.
-Click here for more tips on feeding your wedding vendors.
+Here are some more tips on feeding your wedding vendors.

 Sing their praises.